DMD1070/DMD1070.github.io/lessons/5-intermediate-html-css.md

 ### Steps

-**Step 0:** Choose a music artist of band that has at least 4 releases and at least two band members.
+**Step 0:** Choose a music artist or band that has at least 4 releases.

 **Step 1:** Find the band members names' and a little background information about them.
 You can use information found on the Web or other sources. *Just make sure to cite and link to your source.*